The Department of Physics and Astronomy offers two majors: Physics and Astrophysics.

 Recent physics majors have gone on to graduate school in physics, astrophysics and engineering, to medical and law school and to careers ranging from teaching to working on Wall Street.

 The department participates in dual-degree programs, in which students receive a B.A. from the College and a B.S. in engineering from the partner institution, with Case Western Reserve, Columbia University, Pennsylvania State University, Rensselaer Polytechnic Institute, and Washington University.
-Students interested in any of these programs are urged to discuss them with the department chair and the Dual-Degree Engineering adviser early in the planning of their academic programs.
+Students interested in any of these programs are urged to discuss them with the department chair and the Engineering Professions Adviser in the Office of Student & Post-Graduate Development early in the planning of their academic programs.

 Students considering a major in physics or astrophysics would normally take Physics 111 and Mathematics 109 or 110 in their first semester, and Physics 112 and Mathematics 110 or 111 in their second semester.
 However, students have successfully completed these majors following other paths.